Clan MacLeod of Lewis: 20th and 21st centuries

 Torquil Roderick Macleod, 17th of Raasay, was a grandson of Loudoun Hector Macleod, and a farmer who lived in Tasmania.
 He had an interest in the history of the clan and matriculated arms at the Court of the Lord Lyon as Macleod of Raasay.
 Later in 1988 he was officially recognised as "Torquil Roderick Macleod of The Lewes and Chief and Head of the baronial House of Macleod of the Lewes" by Lord Lyon King of Arms.
 In 2001 the chief of the clan died and was succeeded by his eldest son Torquil Donald Macleod of The Lewes.
 The present chief of Clan Macleod of The Lewes lives in Sandy Bay, Tasmania, Australia.

-Today both the Clan Macleod of The Lewes and Clan Macleod are represented by "Associated Clan MacLeod Societies" (ACM), with the chiefs Hugh Magnus Macleod of Macleod, Chief of Clan Macleod, and Torquil Donald Macleod of The Lewes, Chief of Clan Macleod of The Lewes.
-The association is made up of nine national societies across the world including: Australia, Canada, England, France, Germany, New Zealand, Scotland, South Africa, Switzerland and the United States of America.
-The ACM last held Parliament in 2006 on the Isle of Lewis.
+Today both the Clan Macleod of The Lewes and Clan Macleod are represented by "Associated Clan MacLeod Societies" (ACMS), with the chiefs Hugh Magnus Macleod of Macleod, Chief of Clan Macleod, and Torquil Donald Macleod of The Lewes, Chief of Clan Macleod of The Lewes.
+The association is made up of twelve national societies across the world including: Australia, Canada, England, France, Germany, Italy, New Zealand, Scotland, Sweden, South Africa (inactive), Switzerland and the United States of America.
+The ACMS last held Parliament in 2026 on the Isle of Skye.